Felistas/Symfony-API-Platform-/README.md

 Let’s try performing some CRUD operations to confirm if everything works as expected.
 Collapse the POST method and try creating a new bucketlist as shown below by clicking on on the `Try out` button:
-Copy the json below under the description text area and click `.
+Copy the json below under the description text area and click `Execute`.
 ```
 {
   "name": "Sky Diving",